 - access values - describe the legal access for ways and roads

 To add a new way to OpenStreetMap open the iD editor and click the ‘Line’ button on the toolbar above the map.
-Next, position the mouse cursor where the line should begin and left-click to begin placing nodes along the way.
-To finish a line, click again on the last node.
-Make sure the beginning end the end of the new way are connected to other ways (also see below) and tag them correctly (see above).
+Afterwards position the mouse cursor where the line should begin and left-click to begin placing nodes along the way.
+To finish a line click again on the last node.
+Make sure the beginning end the end of the new way are connected to other ways and tag them correctly.

 You can either use satellite imagery or a GPS trace to find where to put the new way.
-In the iD editor you can drag and drop the .gpx file on the browser window and then trace over it.
-Note that just uploading the GPS trace does not cause the road to appear on the map, it only shows you where to put it.
+In the iD editor you can drag and drop the .gpx file to the browser window and then draw on top of it it.
+Note that just uploading the GPS trace does not cause the road to appear on the map, it only helps you to know where to put it.

-To add a new point of interest to OpenStreetMap open the iD editor and click the ‘Point’ button on the toolbar above the map.
-Next, position the mouse cursor where the point should be placed and click.
+To add a new point of interest (e.g. restaurants, petrol stations, hotels) to OpenStreetMap open the iD editor and click the ‘Point’ button on the toolbar above the map.
+Afterwards, position the mouse cursor where the POI should be placed and click.
 Select the feature type on the left side and add further details like name, address, opening hours or contact information.
-Once you are done hit the ‘Save’ button in the top right corner of the map.
+Once you are done click the ‘Save’ button in the top right corner of the map.

-Spotted a mistake or something missing, but don't want to change it yourself?
-You can let other mappers know so they can fix it.
-To do this, go to https://www.openstreetmap.org/note/new.
-On the left, select the speech bubble icon to add a note, or the arrow to query a feature.
-In either case, a marker will appear.
-Move the marker to the correct position and type a note to explain the problem.
+If there is a mistake on the map or you miss a street or POI but don't want to change it yourself, you can ask other mappers to do it.
+When you are on the reporting web page, select the speech bubble icon on the left to add a note or use the arrow to do so.
+A marker will appear, which you can move to the correct position and type a note to explain the problem.